KaterinaK06/KaterinaK06/README.md

 - 💜 I am looking forward to learning more about deep learning and also training my own models.
 Some of my far future projects are; A chat-bot that generates its own answers, an AI that generates art, a program that detects cars, pedestrians, traffic lights e.t.c

-- 📫 How to reach me: katerinakounetaa@gmail.com
+- 📫 How to reach me: Nope, stop sending me scam emails
 <!---
 KaterinaK06/KaterinaK06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.